 Can I Deduct a Skylight on My Taxes?

 Since the federal government has recently emphasized green energy living, several tax incentives have been put in place to encourage homeowners to depend less on traditional forms of energy.
-The Emergency Stabilization Act of 2008 and American Recovery and Reinvestment Act of 2009 both allow for a tax credit for “solar electric property” through the year 2021.
+The Emergency Stabilization Act of 2008 and the American Recovery and Reinvestment Act of 2009 both allow for a tax credit for “solar electric property” through the year 2021.
 This credit allows for a 30 percent benefit on materials and installation costs, which should help offset some of the initial costs.
 Individual tax situations vary greatly, so you’ll need to check with your accountant before knowing for certain about your ability to benefit from tax credits.
 Remember to keep your receipts!

 Will a Skylight Affect the Resale Value of My Home?